top of page

 The interpretations of the signal differences correspond to symbolic interpretations and designs.

-The intervention by man corresponds to an incision, because the autonomously proceeding evolution does not plan and does not think, although even in its background a purposeful direction can ultimately be recognised.
+The intervention by man corresponds to an incision, because the independently running evolution does not plan and does not think, although even in its background a purposeful direction can ultimately be recognised.
 I use the term evolution as the basis of the entire creation, which, according to the theories of physicists, began with the still controversial Big Bang.
 Controversial means that science cannot even come close to explaining the mystery of the primordial explosion.

 To summarise: